mui/material-ui/docs/pages/blog/2021-q1-update.md

   We are almost done!
 You can subscribe to [material-ui#24405](https://github.com/mui-org/material-ui/issues/24405) to be notified once finished.
   The community has provided invaluable assistance.
-- 📚 To complement the migration of the components, we have worked on the migration of the code examples in the documentation, favouring the `sx` prop where possible.
+- 📚 To complement the migration of the components, we have worked on the migration of the code examples in the documentation, favoring the `sx` prop where possible.
   When a component needs to render styles based on the provided props, we have used the `styled` API.
   Effectively, `makeStyle` and `withStyles` have been removed from the demos (we will deprecate these modules later on).
   You can subscribe to [material-ui#16947](https://github.com/mui-org/material-ui/issues/16947) to be notified once finished.